Randomized Masked Finetuning: An Efficient Way to Mitigate Memorization of PIIs in LLMs: Methodology

 \subsubsection{Deduplication Training}

-We adapt deduplication for PII-aware context, closely following the structure defined by Lee and team ~\cite{lee2022deduplicating}.
-Lee and team define deduplication as dropping datapoints that contain token sequences of 400 tokens or more that are repeated multiple times.
+We adapt deduplication for PII-aware context, closely following the structure defined by \citet{lee2022deduplicating}.
+They define deduplication as dropping datapoints that contain token sequences of 400 tokens or more that are repeated multiple times.
 We adapt it to PII-aware context, where we drop datapoints that have a repeating email address.

 Instead of discarding entire datapoints, we remove only the headers containing repeated email addresses, retaining the main email text.
 This preserves natural language context while still eliminating recurring PIIs from the structural header format.
 Such selective deduplication provides a more balanced tradeoff between privacy and linguistic richness.